 The Fellows enrolled in the Global Leadership Initiative demonstrate mastery through interdisciplinary, culminating capstone projects fashioned by the students.
 In small, faculty-supported teams, Franke Fellows address crucial issues affecting the world and its communities, such as economic development and expansions, cultural and historical clashes, population and environmental changes, and the development of democratic societies.
 They collaborate across disciplines to design specific questions and propose solutions.
-At the culmination of the Global Leadership Initiative, successful Fellows are awarded a Certificate of Completion and receive a notation on their transcript.
+At the culmination of the Global Leadership Initiative, successful Fellows are awarded a Certificate in Global Leadership.